Building Minds of Leaders:

-The BMOL provides workforce development training and job readiness tailored to their clients’ needs through their strategic plan that promotes effective leadership, training and career programming that strengthen life skills and trade skills that can provide long term employment.
+The BMOL provides workforce development training and job readiness tailored to their clients’ needs through their strategic plan that promotes effective leadership, training and career programming that strengthen life skills and trade skills leading to long term employment.

 Choice Neighborhood Initiative New Orleans (Iberville / TREME’)

-The BMOL was contract to lead the Community Engagement for the Housing Authority of New Orleans and the City of New Orleans
+The BMOL was contracted to lead the Community Engagement for the Housing Authority of New Orleans and the City of New Orleans.

 Main Street/ Broad Whole Foods

 The BMOL provided Workforce Development and Job Readiness to residents interested in the opportunity of short term construction or long term employment with Whole Foods.

 Joan Mitchell Foundation/ Joan Mitchell Center

 The BMOL provides Job Readiness Training and Workforce Development to area residents looking for employment in addition to being the liaison between the Joan Mitchell Foundation and Center with City officials and the Community.